 Paul Haigh is a former adjunct professor at Parsons : The New School for Design : Department of Architecture, Interior Design and Lighting.
 He has served as chairman of American Institute of Architects Interiors Awards Committee and as member of the American Institute of Architects and the Architectural League of New York.
-He currently teaches an annual design workshop at the Domaine de Boisbuchet, co-sponsored by the Corning Museum of Glass and the Vitra Design Museum/Centre George Pompidou.
+He has taught summer architecture and design workshops at the Domaine de Boisbuchet, co-sponsored by the Corning Museum of Glass and the Vitra Design Museum/Centre George Pompidou.

-Drawings and projects have been exhibited at both group and one man shows including the SoHo Guggenheim Museum and Cooper Hewitt National Museum of Design in New York, the Dentsu Gallery in Tokyo, the Royal College of Art in London and at the Triennale di Milano.
-The Studio was honored in 2003 at the Parsons : The New School for Design : Department of Architecture, Interior Design and Lighting with an exhibition of work HAIGH : Interior/Object/Exterior.
+Drawings and projects have been exhibited at both group and one man shows including the SoHo Guggenheim Museum and Cooper-Hewitt National Design Museum in New York, the Dentsu Gallery in Tokyo, the Royal College of Art in London and at the Triennale di Milano.
+The Studio was honored in 2003 atthe Parsons : The New School for Design : Department of Architecture, Interior Design and Lighting with an exhibition of work HAIGH : Interior/Object/Exterior.

 Studio architecture projects currently include museum, retail and exhibition design.
 On going furniture and object designs include glass collections, seating and lighting design.
 Current and past clients include Knoll, Artemide/RezekUSA, Vitra, SteubenGlass, Bernhardt, Baccarat, Brooks Brothers, RosenthalUSA, Esprit, Steelcase, Rogaska and the Corning Museum of Glass NY.